Titas-In-Cloud/Collections-Analysis-Project/README.md

 + **exit** - ends the program.

 ### Testing
-Run test function in user input menu.
-The test method checks if insertion, deletion, lookup and updating methods of the directories do what they are intended to do.
+Run 'test' function in user input.
+The test method checks if insertion, deletion, lookup and updating methods of the directories runs wihtout any bugs.
 After computer initializes each method you will see a table in ASCII format with resulted directory entries after method initialization.

-**Be sure that readerCSV method in Input.java file reads test_data_methods.csv file, otherwise the results will be incorrect.**
 ### License
 This project is licensed under the MIT License see the LICENSE.md file for details.